San Pedro de la Nave: Description

 The roof of the church is supported by a barrel vault, but while the vault of the nave and the aisles retains its original stone structure, the western sections of the building are vaulted in brick from the earlier springing points of the ashlar masonry.
 The arches used are of the horseshoe type (greater than half a circle) of Visigothic architecture.
 The two arches perpendicular to the axis of the nave spring from impost blocks supported on columns attached to the piers.
 The arch opening onto the apse is a tighter horseshoe shape resting on two columns in the jambs of the opening.

 The decoration of the church is among the most outstanding of pre-Romanesque architecture.
 There are two types of elements, deriving from different artistic conceptions and different craftsmen: first, a wide frieze corresponding to a course of the ashlar masonry, which shows a successions of circles with various vegetal and animal motives; second, the capitals of the engaged columns.
 These are of an excellent workmanship superior to that of the frieze.
-They show biblical scenes such as Daniel in the Lion's Den or The Sacrifice of Isaac.
+They show biblical scenes such as Daniel in the Lion's Den or The Sacrifice of Abraham.
 Their abacus blocks are decorated with volutes containing human and animal figures.

 There is also a sun-dial inscribed on a stone in the interior wall of the church.
 The clock was never finished.